 Next, activate the Publicize feature …

-Once this section is configured, you will be able to automatically share your posts on Facebook, Twitter, Tumblr, LinkedIn, Google+, and more …
+Configure this section to automatically share your posts on Tumblr, Twitter, Facebook, LinkedIn, Google+, and more …

 The Publicize feature adds a new section to your Publish box …

-(Publicize account details show in your post publishing box.)
+(Publicize settings displayed in your post publishing box.)

-(As soon as you publish, your new posts will be automatically distributed online.)
+(As soon as new content is published, it is automatically distributed online.)

 CommentLuv